AfolabiOlaoluwa/marley-spoon-roda/README.md

 To know the rake tasks available to you, you can run:
 * `rake --tasks`

-To run any of the test, you can pick any of the rake command available to you e.g.
+To run any of the test, you can pick any of the rake command available to you e.g. To run model spec:

 * `rake model_spec`

+To run web view spec

+* `rake web_spec`

+To run all the specs available

+* `rake default`